newsdatahub/ai-market-intelligence-dashboard/README.md

 * `NEWSDATAHUB_API_KEY` – fetches news articles and metadata.
 * `OPENAI_API_KEY` – generates summaries and insights.

-**Q: What's the free tier for NewsDataHub?**
+**Q: What's the free tier quota for NewsDataHub?**
-≈ 100 calls/day.
-Visit [newsdatahub.com](https://newsdatahub.com) for the latest quotas and pricing.
+≈ 100 API calls/day.
+Visit [newsdatahub.com/plans](https://newsdatahub.com/plans) for the latest quotas and pricing.

 **Q: How much does OpenAI cost?**
 Each report typically costs ~ $0.05 – $0.15 using `gpt-4o-mini`.